marcmascarell/artificer/README.md

 Artificer is an admin package built on top of your models.
 It automatically detects all your models, tables and columns building a beautiful interface to manage your data.
 Help is needed.

+Package first stable version is aimed to work with Laravel 5 (when its released)

 Current state warning
 ----
 Please don't use this package on production as it is under development.